vladrpurcarea/CaRM/README.md

 		{id: 2, message: "foobar", seen: false, timestamp: 3818107279} ]
 	}

+`offset` and `limit` are used for pagination and optional.

 Contact requests are objects which contain the original string map, in addition to:

 * `id` and `timestamp`: numbers. `id`s are guaranteed to be unique and not necessarily sequential.
+* `host`: the TLD of the website initiating the request.
+Used to know how to process request (by spreadsheet and email)
 * `seen`: boolean.
 Used in frontend.

 To set the `seen` field in contact requests to true/false: